momentum-mod/docs/content/docs/guide/mapping/porting_goldsrc_to_source.md

 The only problem you should encounter with func_illusionary is that they will appear pitch black in-game.
 This is due to the FX Color being set to "0 0 0" after porting.
 Change this key value to "255 255 255" to fix this.
 If the entitiy was intended to be tinted a certain color, that value should be preserved properly.

 ### func_wall
 Similar to func_illusionary, func_wall will appear black if you do not change the FX Color to "255 255 255".
+Additionally some maps used func_wall entities with their FX Amount set to 0 for invisible walls.
+These should be replaced with regular brushes that use the tools texture, toolsinvisible, or in some cases a clip brush (toolsplayerclip or toolsclip).

 ### light, light_environment
 The brightness values used for GoldSrc will not give you the same result in Source.
 In general you will need to substantially increase the brightness of every light.
 Additionally, white lights will be exported as having RGB values of "255 255 128".
 While a select few maps have actually intended to use this yellow color for its lights, in almost every case the original light was white.
 Change the RGB values to "255 255 255" to restore the original white lighting.